Romalu86/RESTool/README.md

 --- How to use?

-The program currently works through the console.
-For unpacking, you need to create a bat file.
-Its structure consists of three variables.
+The program currently operates through the console.
+To unpack the file, you need to launch RESTool and follow the instructions on the screen.

-example: RESTool objects.res as1pad

-or run the !Unpack_RES.bat file and follow the instructions on the screen.

 After the decompilation process is completed, the "unpacked_inis" folder will appear with the files: OBJ.ini, WEAP.ini, CNST.ini and SFX.ini